Herbal Allies for Celiac Disease

 Specific herbs such as peppermint, lemon balm, calendula, plantain, slippery elm, chamomile, meadowsweet, licorice, fennel, and a few others are used clinically to alleviate symptoms and support healing.
 Generally speaking, we’re looking at herbs that have the following actions: vulnerary, antispasmodic, demulcent, anti-inflammatory, carminative, bitter, relaxant, and astringent.
 Here are a few of my favorites!

 Slippery Elm is a demulcent soothing herb that reduces irritation of the digestive tract and protects the mucous membranes from excess stomach acid; helps the body absorb nutrients from food, calms down cramping, excessive peristaltic movement and gas; minimizes inflammation and distention.
 This plant is so helpful in the first few days after exposure to gluten if you tend to experience uncomfortable spasms in the digestive tract.
+There are some concerns around Slippery Elm and sustainability – Marshmallow root has very similar actions and can be used in place of this herb.

 Lemon Balm is known as a gentle digestive relaxant clinically and in good ol' folk medicine.
 Lemon Balm reduces over activity of the digestive system, reduces bloating and stomach distention, relives anxiety caused by the attack, and helps you cope with the emotional trauma of being sick by uplifting your mood.
 This herb is great to take throughout your healing journey as you navigate your relationship with Celiac Disease.